PRIVATE WATER SYSTEMS

 Investigation and abatement of water system-related nuisances: Occasionally, there may be situations involving water system contamination from bacteria or chemicals.
 Our department is available to investigate these situations.
 Depending on the circumstances, assistance from the Ohio Department of Health, Ohio EPA, or other applicable agency may be requested to help determine the contamination problem.
 Various water, bacterial, or chemical samples may be taken, or the use of a down-hole camera may be part of the investigation to determine the source(s) of the contamination.
 It is the policy of the Board of Health that a written complaint be filed with the Health Department before an investigation can be conducted.
 Anonymous complaints are not accepted.
 Click here for the nuisance form that needs to be completed and submitted to initiate an investigation.

 Registration of water system contractors is accomplished through the State of Ohio by the Ohio Department of Health.
-Our department maintains a current list of state-registered private water system contractors for Medina County and can be obtained by clicking here.
+Our department maintains a current list of state-registered private water system contractors for Medina County and can be obtained by calling our office.
 The list can also be viewed on the Ohio Department of Health’s website.

 Registration and inspection of water hauling vehicles is conducted annually by the Health Department.
 These vehicles obtain municipal water from approved municipal filling locations and provide water for hauled water storage tanks, cisterns, and swimming pools.
 The purpose of registration and inspection is to insure that the truck, water storage tank, and associated hoses/pumping equipment are in good condition and will not pose